seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Young Romeo is it?

 **TYBALT**
-’Tis he, that villain Romeo.
+'Tis he, that villain Romeo.

 **CAPULET**
 Content thee, gentle coz, let him alone;
 He bears him like a portly gentleman;
 And, to say truth, Verona brags of him
-To be a virtuous and well-govern’d youth:
+To be a virtuous and well-govern'd youth:
 I would not for the wealth of all the town
 Here in my house do him disparagement:
 Therefore be patient, take no note of him: